 Brodsworth is set in lovely parkland and gardens, featuring a fern dell, rose garden, and lawns, with a summerhouse in classical style.
-The garden is really a series of individual smaller gardens, restored to their mid 19th century look.
+The garden is really a series of individual smaller gardens, restored to their mid-Victorian look.
 The centrepiece is a restored Dolphin Fountain.
 One of the newest garden areas is a Victorian Alpine rock garden, a reminder of the Thellusson's inclination for travel.

 About Brodsworth Hall